cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

 Save the file(s) and first run `node tools/jison/generateParsers.js postgresql` then `npm run test` and we should be down to one failing test.

-For the next one we’ll add some keyword suggestions after the user has typed REINDEX, we’ll continue below the ReindexStatement in sql_main.jison:
+For the next one we’ll add some keyword suggestions after the user has typed REINDEX, we’ll continue below the ReindexStatement in `sql_main.jison`:

     DataDefinition_EDIT
     : ReindexStatement_EDIT